riksuh/rpi-rpm/README.md

-# rpi-rpm
+# Raspberry Pi Remote Power Management
-Remote power management with a Raspberry Pi
+Mini-server run on a Raspberry Pi to control my home server using GPIO pins connected to the motherboard's system panel connector (with a few resistors and transistor inbetween of course)